tashirosota/ecto_cellar/README.md

 **The last argument of each function accepts the following options.**

 - repo: You can select a repo other than the one specified in Config.
-- id_type: If the primary key is other than `id`, specify it.

 ## For contributers